Edgar Wallace

 Richard Horatio Edgar Wallace (1 April 1875 – 10 February 1932) was a British writer of crime and adventure fiction.

 Born into poverty as an illegitimate London child, Wallace left school at the age of 12.
 He joined the army at age 21 and was a war correspondent during the Second Boer War for Reuters and the Daily Mail.
 Struggling with debt, he left South Africa, returned to London and began writing thrillers to raise income, publishing books including The Four Just Men (1905).
 Drawing on his time as a reporter in the Congo, covering the Belgian atrocities, Wallace serialised short stories in magazines such as The Windsor Magazine and later published collections such as Sanders of the River (1911).
-He signed with Hodder and Stoughton in 1921 and became an internationally recognised author.
+He signed with Hodder & Stoughton in 1921 and became an internationally recognised author.

 After an unsuccessful bid to stand as Liberal MP for Blackpool (as one of David Lloyd George's Independent Liberals) in the 1931 general election, Wallace moved to Hollywood, where he worked as a script writer for RKO.
 He died suddenly from undiagnosed diabetes, during the initial drafting of King Kong (1933).

 Wallace was such a prolific writer that one of his publishers claimed that a quarter of all books in England were written by him.
 As well as journalism, Wallace wrote screen plays, poetry, historical non-fiction, 18 stage plays, 957 short stories and over 170 novels, 12 in 1929 alone.
 More than 160 films have been made of Wallace's work.

 In addition to his work on King Kong, he is remembered as a writer of "the colonial imagination", for the J. G. Reeder detective stories, and for the Green Archer serial.
 He sold over 50 million copies of his combined works in various editions and The Economist in 1997 describes him as "one of the most prolific thriller writers of [the 20th] century".
-Although the great majority of his books are out of print in the UK, they are still read in Germany.
+Although the great majority of his books are out of print in the UK, they are very popular in Germany, with around 50 of his titles still in print.
 A 50-minute German TV documentary was made in 1963 called The Edgar Wallace Story, which featured his son Bryan Edgar Wallace.